-15.3 OPTIONS
+16.3 OPTIONS

--b,binary Output data in binary Futhark format (must precede -generate). -g type,generate type Generate a value of the indicated type, e.gg i32 or -g [10]f32.
+-b,binary Output data in binary Futhark format (must precede -generate). -g type,genera te type Generate a value of the indicated type, e.gg i32 or -g [10]f32.
 The type may also be a value, in which case that literal value is generated. -s int Set the seed used for the RNG.
 Zero by default.
-T-bounds=<min:max></min:max> Set inclusive lower and upper bounds on generated values of type T. T is any primitive type, e.g. i32 or f32.
-The bounds apply to any following uses of the -g option.
+T-bounds= <m< td="">in:max> Set inclusive lower and upper bounds on generated values of type T. T is any primitive type, e.g. i32 or f32.
+The bounds apply to any following uses of the $-g$ option.</m<> in:max> Set inclusive lower and upper bounds on generated values of type T. T is any primitive type, e.g. i32 or f32.
+The bounds apply to any following uses of the $-g$ option.
 You can alter the output format using the following flags.
 To use them, add them before data generation (-generate): text Output data in text format (must precede -generate).
-Default. t tuno Output the types of values (textually) instead of the values themselves.
+Default. -ttype Output the types of values (textually) instead of the values themselves.
 Mostly futhark dataset -g [4][2]i32

--t, --type Output the types of values (textually) instead of the values themselves.
-Mostly useful when reading values on stdin.
+-type Output the types of values (textually) instead of useful when reading values on stdin.